A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Results

+{Here, our evaluation criteria are as follows: there would only be a threshold sub-interval that are better aligned with the highly-putative (ground-truth) community assignment.
+In the forward direction, we apply 3 different community detection algorithms across the investigated threshold range $[0,1)$ and measure the corresponding AMI between the inferred and ground-truth partitions.
+A robust guiding measure, since "blinded" from the ground-truth partition, should have a similar behavior, compared to the AMI curve. }

-Secondly, $Q$ score keeps a fairly steady rise in magnitude across the threshold range.
-Further, it does not appear that $Q$ score is parcellation dependent; this is expected because the measure is normalized by $2m$.
+Firstly, per figure \ref{fig:WR_backtest} right panels, we see that both community detection methods, namely Newman's $Q$-score Maximization and Weighted SBM Inference, yield very similar trends.
+Specifically, both AMI profiles go up and down crossing the threshold range.
+Further, AMI gets smaller as $n$ gets larger, which is expected for graphs with increasing numbers of nodes.
+Interestingly, the threshold values that maximize the AMI for Newman's $Q$-score Maximization tend to shift left as $n$ increases.
+We see this particular behavior with $SNR$ in the earlier result section (Panel F of figure \ref{fig:WR_result2}).
+Secondly, the $Q$ score keeps a fairly steady rise in magnitude across the threshold range.
+Further, it does not appear that the $Q$ score is parcellation dependent; this is expected because the measure is normalized by $2m$.
 Moreover, $Q$ score peaks and plateaus at a very high threshold range $\tau\in [0.6,0.8]$.
 In that range, the thresholded FC is highly fragmented (Figure S1) with extremely low edge density \ref{fig:WR_result2} and ceases to retain interesting topological insights for further analysis.
 Lastly, we see that $SNR$ driven curves, with an \textit{a priori} set of FNs, behave very similar to AMI profiles of both objective-function approaches.
-On the other hand, $Q$ score keeps rising across the threshold range and starts plateauing towards the end, which indicates failure at picking a threshold useful for an \textit{a priori} partition such as Yeo's FNs.
+On the other hand, the $Q$ score keeps rising across the threshold range and starts plateauing towards the end, which indicates failure at picking a threshold useful for an \textit{a priori} partition such as Yeo's FNs.
 Collectively, our results show, once again, that $SNR$ computation on weighted, thresholded FCs provides excellent guidance for reconstructing a graph with the most information-theoretic relevance to a particular fixed set of FNs.